 โครงการ Thai American National Internship Program (TANIP)

-The Thai American National Internship Program (TANIP) is a once-in-a-lifetime experience for Thai American students to gain a firsthand look at the American government and political system in Washington DC, and to reflect on the role they, as future leaders, might play in strengthening the Thai-U.S. relationship.
+The Thai-American National Internship Program (TANIP) is a once-in-a-lifetime experience for Thai-American students and young graduates to gain a firsthand look at the American government and political system in Washington D.C., and to reflect on the role they, as future leaders, might play in enhancing the voice of the Thai community in their states.

-In 2015, the Royal Thai Embassy initiated a program to provide Thai-American youth with the opportunity to intern/shadow in various offices at the national level.
-This experience helps to develop a stronger understanding of how government operates by experiencing it from an insider’s perspective.
-The program prepares young leaders to participate in the political/legislative/policy arenas and is dedicated to developing skills of individuals who are interested in public service.
-Not only is this an invaluable professional experience, but it also benefits the Thai community by increasing the interest of Thais in American politics in the future.
+In 2015, the Royal Thai Embassy initiated a program to provide Thai-American youths with the opportunity to intern/shadow in various offices at the national level.
+This experience helps participants develop a stronger understanding of how government operates by experiencing it from an insider’s perspective.
+The program prepares young leaders to participate in the political, legislative and policy arenas, and is dedicated to developing the skills of individuals who are interested in public service.
+Not only is this an invaluable professional experience, but it also benefits the Thai community by increasing the interest of Thais in American politics.

-Participants may be asked to participate in a briefing on Thailand and topics of interest vis-à-vis the bilateral and regional relationship with the United States.
-Though the students are not experts on the issue, they are in a unique position of having ancestral ties to Thailand and a better understanding of cultural nuances in the relationship.
-They will be asked to write a short analysis on the experience.
-We firmly believe that those chosen for the program have a role to play in informing U.S. policy influencers and others about their country and areas of interest.
+Participants may be asked to attend briefings on Thailand and other topics of interest vis-à-vis the bilateral and regional relationship with the United States.
+Though participants are not experts on the issue, they are in a unique position of having ancestral ties to Thailand and a better understanding of cultural nuances in the relationship.
+They will also be required to write a short analysis on the experience at the end of program.
+We firmly believe that those chosen for the program have a role to play in informing U.S. policymakers and others about Thailand and its areas of interest.

 Format: The program includes one week of orientation where students will be introduced to how the American government works through a series of meetings with policy makers and influencers from government, business, academia and the diplomatic community.
-The student will spend a week interning at the Royal Thai Embassy to gain insight into that perspective on Thai-U.S. relations.
-They will then be placed in shadowing/internship positions for six weeks of hands-on experience.
+The student will then be placed in shadowing/internship positions for seven weeks of hands-on experience.
+They will spend their last week interning at the Royal Thai Embassy to gain insight into that perspective on Thai-U.S. relations.

-Expenses: Students are responsible for all expenses related to the program to include travel to Washington DC and return to home location; housing (click here for a list of available housing options); food; ground transportation throughout the program; and cultural and spending money.
+Expenses: Participants are responsible for all expenses related to the program including travel to Washington, D.C. and return to home; food; ground transportation throughout the program; and cultural and spending money.
 All participants must, after acceptance into the program, show proof of health insurance.
-Scholarships will be available to defray part of the costs of the program with amount to be determined.
+Scholarships may be available to defray part of the costs of the program with amount to be determined.

 1. Candidate qualifications